stephen-ip/radiofetcher/README.md

 # radiofetcher
-A python script that connects radio stations to Spotify These scripts automatically checks a radio station's website and add songs that have not yet been added to the playlist.
+A python script that connects radio stations to Spotify.
+These scripts automatically checks a radio station's website and add songs that have not yet been added to the playlist.
 The links to the 3 radio stations are listed below:

 Wild 94.9: https://open.spotify.com/playlist/1I0G9xjsHyypBjQDMrG04l?si=8d459e5388cf4cfc